dedsec-ninja420/todolist/README.md

 # todolist
-A simple, responsive JS project consisting in a to-do list.
+A simple, fully responsive JS project consisting in a to-do list.
 Still needs some features and improvements. https://dedsec-ninja420.github.io/todolist/